katemxing/SC1015MiniProject/README.md

 This is a Mini-Project for SC1015 Introduction to Data Science and Artificial Intelligence.

-It focuses on the analysis of [Steam Store Games (Clean dataset)](https://www.kaggle.com/datasets/nikdavis/steam-store-games.) scraped from Steam and SteamSpy APIs by Nik Davis on Kaggle.
+It focuses on the analysis of [Steam Store Games (Clean dataset)](https://www.kaggle.com/datasets/nikdavis/steam-store-games) scraped from Steam and SteamSpy APIs by Nik Davis on Kaggle.

-## Contributors

-Babu Rishe (@Rishe2000): Natural Language Processing

-Wong Ri Hong (@bakase-e): Machine Learning

-Xing Mian (@katemxing): Data preperation, Exploratory Data Analysis

 ## Motivation and Problem Definition

 - We define good games as those with scores above the Q3 quantile of the rating among all games on [Steam Database](https://steamdb.info/).
 - Can we predict a game as good/bad game just by its attributes?
 - Which model is the best for abovementioned classification?
 - When players evaluate a good/bad game, what words do they use?

+### About Datasets

+- **steam.csv**: Game data from Steam.
+Each row has a unique AppID and is usually a separate release, excepting some re-releases and remasters.
+- **steamspy_tag_data.csv**: Contains tags from SteamSpy and the number of votes for each tag for each game.
+Higher numbers can be considered more strongly associated with that tag.

 ## Models Used